Thyroid disease in pregnancy: Postpartum thyroiditis

-Postpartum thyroid dysfunction is a syndrome of thyroid dysfunction occurring within the first 12 months of delivery as a consequence of the postpartum immunological rebound that follows the immune tolerant state of pregnancy.
-Postpartum thyroid dysfunction is a destructive thyroiditis with similar pathogenetic features to Hashimoto's thyroiditis.
+Postpartum thyroid dysfunction is a syndrome of thyroid dysfunction occurring within the first 12 months of delivery as a consequence of the postpartum immunological rebound that follows the immune-tolerant state of pregnancy.
+Postpartum thyroid dysfunction is destructive thyroiditis with similar pathogenetic features to Hashimoto's thyroiditis.

-The disease is very common with a prevalence of 5-9% of unselected postpartum women.
-Typically there is a transient hyperthyroid phase that is followed by a phase of hypothyroidism.
-Permanent hypothyroidism occurs in as much as 30% of cases after 3 years, and in 50% at 7–10 years.
-The hyperthyroid phase will not usually require treatment but, rarely, propanolol may be used for symptom control in severe cases.
-The hypothyroid phase should be treated with thyroxine if patients are symptomatic, planning to get pregnant, or if TSH levels are above 10 mU/L. Long-term follow up is necessary due to the risk of permanent hypothyroidism.
+The disease is very common, with a prevalence of 5-9% of unselected postpartum women.
+Typically, there is a transient hyperthyroid phase that is followed by a phase of hypothyroidism.
+Permanent hypothyroidism occurs in as much as 30% of cases after 3 years and in 50% at 7–10 years.
+The hyperthyroid phase will not usually require treatment, but, rarely, propranolol may be used for symptom control in severe cases.
+The hypothyroid phase should be treated with thyroxine if patients are symptomatic, planning to get pregnant, or if TSH levels are above 10 mU/L. Long-term follow-up is necessary due to the risk of permanent hypothyroidism.

 Nearly all the women with Postpartum thyroid dysfunction have anti-thyroid peroxidase antibodies.
-This marker can be a useful screening test in early pregnancy as 50% of women with antibodies will develop thyroid dysfunction postpartum.
-In addition, some but not all studies have shown an association between Postpartum thyroid dysfunction and depression so that thyroid function should be checked postpartum in women with mood changes.
+This marker can be a useful screening test in early pregnancy, as 50% of women with antibodies will develop thyroid dysfunction postpartum.
+In addition, some but not all studies have shown an association between Postpartum thyroid dysfunction and depression, so thyroid function should be checked postpartum in women with mood changes.